drowe67/freedv-gui/README.txt

 ====================================

-The windows build is similar to linux and follows the same basic workflow, however, while codec2 and FreeDV (fdmdv2) build well on windows, some of the dependencies do not.
+The windows build is similar to linux and follows the same basic workflow, however, while codec2 and FreeDV (freedv) build well on windows, some of the dependencies do not.
 For that reson current windows releases are cross-compiled from linux.